-Author Pash Malla’s hometown of Hamilton falls outside of the GTA, but his recent novel is too good to not make an exception.
+Author Pash Malla’s hometown of Hamilton falls outside of the GTA, but his novel is too good to not make an exception.
 Fugue States revolves around second-generation immigrant Ash, his childhood friend Matt, and a trip to India gone awry.
 The book is a rollicking work of fiction influenced by the author’s own experience as the son of a Kashmir father raised in Canada.

 Trust No Aunty by Maria Qamar

 Maria Qamar is most widely known for her @HateCopy and her pop-art depictions of South Asian womanhood.
 In her new book, Trust No Aunty, Qamar offers readers an illustrated “survival guide” for dealing with “aunties,” aka those annoying older family members or friends who tend to meddle in your life.
 But don’t let the tongue-in-cheek tone and bright yellow cover fool you.
 This book offers real advice for young women everywhere who might feel caught between cultural expectations and their personal passions.

 Do you have any other book suggestions to add to this list?
 Share them in the comment section or tweet us at @ViewtheVibe.

 - 10 Books by Toronto Authors to Cozy Up with this Fall - October 24, 2017

 - Here’s Where to Find The Best Sangria in Toronto - July 27, 2017

 - The 10 Best Beaches for a Day Trip from Toronto - July 24, 2017